Chapter V · revised 28 April 2026

 State Default Rules

-If your operating agreement does not specify a management structure, your state's default applies.
-Most states default to member-managed, but you should specify explicitly to avoid ambiguity.
+If your operating agreement does not specify a structure, your state's default applies.
+Most states default to member-managed; specify explicitly to avoid ambiguity.
+See Requirements by State for fuller coverage.

 IllinoisMember-managed805 ILCS 180/15-1